DanieleMDiNosse/Metaorders_PriceImpact/docs/POWER_LAW_IMPACT_FITS.md

 ### 1.3 Splitting by inactivity and trading session

 Even after initial detection, very long or overnight sequences are undesirable.
-In `compute_metaorders_per_isin` the script further refines the metaorders using an internal gap‑splitting helper (`_split_by_gap`) together with a time‑of‑day filter:
+In `compute_metaorders_per_isin` the script further refines the metaorders using an internal gap-splitting helper (`_split_by_gap`) together with a time-of-day filter:

 - Let \(t_j\) be the timestamp of trade \(j\).
 Define the inter-trade gaps within a metaorder
   \[